torisan-unya/Agora-Supercluster/README.md

 Authored by Torisan Unya (Independent Researcher, ORCID: [0009-0004-7067-9765](https://orcid.org/0009-0004-7067-9765)).
 All content is under CC BY-SA 4.0, promoting open adaptation.

 ### Vision and Purpose
-Agora-Supercluster envisions humans as the central "sun" in AI collaborations, with AI as supportive orbits.
-It addresses HAC challenges through metrics (e.g., X-CII), governance, and applications in finance, policy, and creativity.
-Projects use simulations for conceptual validation, blending fiction with real analogs.
+Agora-Supercluster positions humans as the central "sun" in AI collaborations, with AI in supportive orbits.
+It tackles HAC challenges via metrics (e.g., X-CII), governance, and applications in finance, policy, and creativity.
+Projects leverage simulations for validation, blending conceptual fiction with real-world analogs.

 Ideal for researchers, policymakers, writers, and explorers.

 ### The Agora-Supercluster Cosmos

-The diagram shows interconnections among core repositories.
+The diagram illustrates interconnections among core repositories.

 ```mermaid
 graph TD